KevinBatdorf/laravel-forge-raycast/README.md

 Source repo: https://github.com/KevinBatdorf/laravel-forge-raycast

-This extension is not currently on the Raycast store (still testing), but you can use it now:
+To run the dev build, you can:

 1. Clone the repo
 2. Navigate to the directory then run `npm i && npm run build`